 If you’ve never experienced a spa day before, you might not know quite what’s in store.
 The following guide explains what typically happens before, during and after your selected spa treatments, and what else you can expect from your special day.

-Once you’ve completed the requested forms, you’ll be directed to a changing area so you can shed some clothing and climb into your robe, and then you’ll receive a tour of the spa’s premises and its facilities.
-Assuming your spa treatments are booked for later on in the day, you’ll then have an hour or two to enjoy the spa’s swimming pool, steam rooms, gym, and/or dining areas*.
+Once you’ve completed the requested forms, you’ll be directed to a changing area, so you can put on a robe (with underwear or swimwear underneath).
+You’ll then receive a tour of the spa’s premises and facilities.
+Assuming your spa treatments are booked for later on in the day, you’ll have an hour or two to enjoy the spa’s swimming pool, steam rooms, gym, and/or dining areas*.

-Be sure to ask your tour guide when, and where you need to be, in order to avoid missing or delaying any of your treatments.
-You may need to enter a waiting room 10 minutes before your facial, or back massage, for example.
+Be sure to ask when, and where you need to be, in order to avoid missing or delaying any of your treatments.
+You may need to be in a waiting room 10 minutes before your facial, or back massage, for example.

 For advice regarding when to arrive at your chosen spa, please see our Spa Etiquette guide.

 All good spa treatments start with a consultation.
-The therapist will ask you questions about the condition of your skin (or body/limb, as applicable) in order to best cater the treatment to your specific needs.
+The therapist will ask you questions about the condition of your skin, in order to tailor the treatment to your specific needs.
 The therapist should then talk you through the stages of the treatment, explaining the purpose and benefits of each.